teivah/100-go-mistakes/docs/9-generics.md

 Conversely, when is it recommended **not** to use generics?

 * When just calling a method of the type argument.
-For example, consider a function that receives an `io.Writer` and call the `Write` method:
+For example, consider a function that receives an `io.Writer` and calls the `Write` method:

   ```go
   func foo[T io.Writer](w T) {